markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 2nd May 2021 - "The people who don't live in the swamp, don't own the swamp, but care what happens there."

 Update 29th April 2021 - "What can a ten year old teach me?"

 Update 27th April 2021 - "You see things differently if you talk to everyone who cares."